gavinchou/gavinchou.github.io/_posts/2019-05-01-memory-ordering.md

 Well, I said it.

-There are some (common and may more) hints to solve the ABA problem:
+There are some (common and may be more) hints to solve the ABA problem:

 > We need to solve the ABA issue: Two nodes with the same address, but different
 > identities (existing at different times).